The Ansonia: 1950s and 1960s

 In April 1950, a federal judge approved Menin's recommendation that the hotel be sold to a syndicate that had placed a $1.021 million mortgage on the property.
 The buyers, led by Jacob Starr, bought the hotel for $40,000 or $50,000 in cash and assumed a $1.623 million mortgage.
 The new owners then announced that they would renovate the Ansonia.
 However, the renovations never took place.
-When Starr submitted alteration plans to the Department of Buildings, he discovered that the hotel had never received a proper certificate of occupancy; before he could obtain a certificate of occupancy, he had to repair several building-code violations that the DOB had issued over the years.
-The issues included attling windows, a leaky roof, and rusted ducts and pipes, as well as balconies that were on the verge of falling off the facade.
-Starr refused to rectify any of these building-code violations, claiming that they were too expensive to resolve.
+When Starr submitted alteration plans to the Department of Buildings, he discovered that the hotel had never received a proper certificate of occupancy; before he could obtain one, he had to repair several building-code violations that the DOB had issued over the years.
+The issues included rattling windows, a leaky roof, and rusted ducts and pipes, as well as balconies that were on the verge of falling off the facade.
+Starr refused to rectify any of these building-code violations, claiming that they were too expensive to resolve, so he did not receive a certificate of occupancy.
+General neglect continued to characterize the Ansonia in subsequent years.

-Following a series of robberies at the hotel, its managers added CCTV systems to the elevators in 1960.
+Following a series of robberies at the hotel, its managers added CCTV systems to the elevators in 1960, and vigilante groups of residents began patrolling the top floors.
 The New York City Landmarks Preservation Commission (LPC) began collecting photographs and other documents for several buildings, including the Ansonia, in 1963 after Fortune magazine published an article titled "Vanishing Glory in Business Buildings".
 At the time, the LPC did not have the power to designate buildings itself.
 The nonprofit organization American Music Center was headquartered at the Ansonia in the 1960s.
 To earn money from the hotel, Starr converted its long-abandoned basement pool to a gay bathhouse, the Continental Baths, during 1967 or 1968.
 The Continental Baths also hosted cabaret shows, and Bette Midler provided musical entertainment there early in her career, with Barry Manilow as her accompanist.
 The Continental Baths' cabaret performances attracted large crowds, especially during the weekends.

 Meanwhile, the Ansonia had been reclassified as a residential hotel after the city's zoning codes were modified in 1968.
 Harry Garland, one of many voice coaches who lived at the Ansonia, established the building's first tenants' association, the Ansonia Residents Association (ARA).
 Members of the ARA petitioned a state judge to freeze the Ansonia's rents until Starr had made the repairs.
 After the judge ruled in the ARA's favor, Garland said that "people were concerned for my safety" because Starr was furious at him.